^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Raises II, III, IV, V edges.
+Raises the II, III, IV, V ribs.

-Start: from the spinous processes of the last two cervical vertebrae and the first two thoracic vertebrae
+Origin: from the spinous processes of the last two cervical vertebrae and the first two thoracic vertebrae

-Attachment: II - V Rib
+Attachment: II - V rib

-Innervation: nn.
-Intercostales Thl-Th4
+Innervation: nn. intercostales Thl-Th4

-Attachment: IX - XII edge.
+Attachment: IX - XII rib.

-Innervation: nn.
-Intercostales T9-T12
+Innervation: nn. intercostales T9-T12

-Reflected bol: The active trigger zone in the lower posterior dentate muscle causes painful sensations in the lower back and in the area of the lower ribs.
+Referred pain: An active trigger point in the serratus posterior inferior muscle causes pain in the lower back and lower rib area.

 You are reporting a typo in the following text: